calhighrobotics/HoloLib/README.md

 ### 5. Driver Replay System
 Log driver actions during practice runs and replay them during the autonomous period.
 The logger EKF positions, while the replay engine reconstructs driver movements, giving you a repeatable autonomous macro system.

-**Currently the replay system only logs positions and velocities, joystick mapping is not enabled as to avoid buffer**
+**Currently the replay system only logs positions and velocities, joystick mapping is not enabled as to avoid buffer overflow**
 ---

 ## Project Structure